vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

    Preferred-Languages: EN, NL
    ```

-2. **Sign the file with your Private Key**: Use the following command to create a cleartext signature:
+2. **Sign the file with your Private Key**: Use the following command to create a cleartext signature (replace the `Fingerprint` with the actual Key ID):
    ```
-   gpg --clearsign security.txt
+   gpg --clearsign --local-user Fingerprint security.txt
    ```

-   After you enter the passphrase to unlock the OpenPGP secret key, a signature file `security.txt.asc` is created.
+   After you enter the passphrase to unlock the OpenPGP Private Key, a signature file `security.txt.asc` is created.
 Copy the contents of `security.txt.asc` into the original `security.txt` file.

 3. **Host the files**: In the `/.well-known/` folder on your webserver, upload the `security.txt` and `pgp-publickey.txt` files:
    ```